ROOT: Patching the boot partition (non-US only)

 macOS

-In both cases, the phone’s screen should blink with a ‘enabled by KaiOS’ logo then become blank.
-This is normal behaviour letting you know you’re in EDL mode and you can proceed.
+In both cases, the screen should blink with an ‘enabled by KaiOS’ logo then become blank.
+This is normal behaviour letting you know you’re in EDL mode and can proceed.

 Windows